 The variety of water velocity in the tunnel means that the propeller and submarine model are tested at the different water flow.
 In term of the propeller, its rotation speed can also be varied, dependent on the capability of dynamometer on which the propeller is mounted in the tunnel.
 The pressure inside the tunnel can also be changed, simulating the condition where the propeller and submarine model are operating.
 The depth of the object position in the water is proportional to the pressure.
 Felli (2011) and Park et.al.
-(2009) are a few examples that describe how propeller cavitation and flow noise measurement is performed in the cavitation and flow noise, are recorded by a hydrophone positioned at a certain configuration in the tunnel.
+(2009) are a few examples that describe how propeller cavitation and flow noise measurement is performed in the cavitation tunnel.
+The acoustic signal that results from the cavitation and flow noise, are recorded by a hydrophone positioned at a certain configuration in the tunnel.